 Amongst the brightest jewels in the crown of Jewish life we build at Camp Ramah in California are our Tikvah programs, providing opportunities for young adults and children with disabilities to experience the joy, tradition, and friendship of Jewish summer camp.
 More than that, Tikvah ensures that all campers have an experience at camp that includes the diversity of the world, while underscoring the very Jewish values of inclusivity and sensitivity towards individual differences.

 The Tikvah program at Camp Ramah is designed to support campers and staff members of all abilities.
 We create support systems, modified schedules, and programs in order to assure that everyone’s needs are being met in a thoughtful way.
-Our goals for all of our campers are to create community, increase independent living skills and to become proud Ramahniks.
+Our goals for all of our campers are to create community, increase independent living skills, and to become proud Ramahniks.

-- An overnight outside of camp
+- An overnight and day trip out of camp

 - Vocational Skills

 Camp Ramah provides an ideal setting for Ezra participants who live in communal, independent living quarters with peers under adult supervision.
 Participants learn lessons of responsibility, kinship, sportsmanship, and sharing.
 They receive job-training experience in a number of service areas throughout camp and are held accountable for their interpersonal relationships in the Ramah community.
 Program goals include preparing young adults for independent living and teaching them employment-related skills.
 In addition to personal development, the Ezra program includes specific components to enhance their independent living experience:

 - Cafe Ezra – participants devote one evening a week to running a cafe for the entire camp staff

 - Buddy Program – participants are designated a special staff buddy to enhance friendships and interpersonal skills

 - Days Off – each week participants will collaboratively plan their day-off activity

 For more information about any of our Tikvah programs, contact Elana Naftalin-Kelman, Tikvah Director at email@example.com.